Kyoso-Team/kyoso-archive/CONTRIBUTING.md

 ### Database Queries

 Drizzle ORM has two APIs for querying data: core and RQB.
 When developing for this project, we only use the core API to avoid having confusion as to when to use which.
 The RQB is also a high-level abstraction, so it can have its limitations, bugs and performance issues compared to core.

+## Development Shortcuts

+If `ENV` is set to `development` then the user will be able to execute keyboard shortcuts made specifically for use in a development environement, and are not accessible in test or production builds.

+The shortcuts are the following:

+- Shift+Ctrl+1: Opens a modal that allows the user to impersonate another.
+This is useful to test functionality that requires actions from two or more users, in that case, you can perform actions as different users (hence "impersonating").
+- Shift+Ctrl+2: Toggles the theme (between light and dark).